mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 We expect the method to take a job id as input and return a salary as a `Double`.
 No reference to the exception is present in the signature. **As developers, we want the compilers to help us avoid errors**.
 However, in this case, we're not aware that the method can throw an exception, and the compiler can not help us in any way.
 The only place we become aware of the exception is during runtime execution, which is a bit late.

 Somebody can say that the JVM also has checked exceptions and that we can use them to avoid the problem.
 However, **Kotlin doesn't have checked exceptions**.
-Let's try to act as it has them.
+Let's try to act as if it has them.
 If a method declares to throw a checked exception, the compiler will force us to handle it.
 But, **checked exceptions don't work well with higher-order functions**, which are fundamental to functional programming.
 In fact, if we want to use a higher-order function together with checked exceptions, we need to declare the exception in the signature of the lambda function, which is not feasible.
 Take the `map` function of any collection type:

 ```kotlin
 fun <A, B> map(list: List<A>, f: (A) -> B): List<B>